Dat1Cphbusiness/Torsdagsopgaver-2-functions-and-objects/README.md

 ## Task 4: Functions and objects
 Create a new sketch, Task4 and copy the files Datamatik.pde and Student.pde from the folder Task3 to the folder Task5.

-- 4.a In the Teacher class, make a method called changeName.
-The method should have the returntype void and take a String newName as parameter.
+- 4.a In the <code>Teacher</code> class, make a method called <code>changeName</code>.
+The method should have the return type void and take a <code>String</code> called newName as parameter.
 The method should change the instance variable name to the newName given as argument to the method when called.

-- 4.b In your setup() function from 3.i you must now change the name of your Teacher-object, by calling the method changeName() with a new name.
+- 4.b In your <code>setup()</code> function from 3.i you must now change the name of your <code>Teacher</code> object, by calling the method <code>changeName()</code> with a new name.

-- 4.c Print the name of the teacher in the setup() function again to see if it has changed.
+- 4.c Print the name of the teacher in the <code>setup()</code> function again to see if it has changed.

 ---